ContinuumIO/numba-nextgen-docs/docs/source/typing.rst

         ret void
     }

+However, this can be readily solved through fix-point iteration.
 If we assign type variables throughout the function first, we get the following
 constraints:

 ::